Virtual memory T cell: Origin

-Function of virtual memory T-lymphocytes
+Function

 The existence of memory T cells is also known in non-immunized animals.
 TVM are cells specific and reactive to foreign antigens that have never met.
 There are different phenotypic mismatches between naive, true memory and TVM.
 We can find functional differences after activation.
 It is easy to distinguish naive cells from memory, but true memory from TVM can only be distinguished by CD49d and CD122 markers.

 TVM produce a stronger inflammatory response using IL-12 and IL-18 cytokines than naive T cells.
 They are a significant producer of IFN-γ.
-Compared to other naive phenotypes, TVM represents only 10-30% of the population, but outperforms other types of subpopulation with its stronger proliferation.
+Compared to other naive phenotypes, TVM represents only 10—30% of the population, but outperforms other types of subpopulation with its stronger proliferation.
 However, the reaction is slower than true memory cells.
 These properties suggest that virtual memory T cells may participate in both innate and adaptive immune responses during the immune response.

 Another indispensable feature is the suppression of potential states.
 This occurs already in the development of virtual memory cells from autoreactive T cell clones.
 For this reason, some scientists thought that TVM could be used in the fight against autoimmunity, but so far no evidence has been found.

 The physiological role of virtual memory T lymphocytes has yet to be investigated, but research suggests that they have a unique type of response to pathogens and contribute to the functional diversity of the T cell immune system, which is required for effective immune defense.